Showdown (AFL): Guernsey issues

 Shortly after unveiling the guernsey, Adelaide were denied permission to wear it by the SANFL.
 Port Adelaide meanwhile were granted permission by the AFL to wear their traditional "Prison Bar" guernsey for the only Showdown in 2020, as part of the club's 150th anniversary celebrations.
 The club requested it wear the guernsey in all future matches between the teams, which was rejected by Collingwood and the AFL.
 The club negotiated an agreement with Collingwood to return the guernsey for the 2023 home Showdown match; an agreement which has since been extended to include all future home showdown matches in both the AFL and AFL Women's competitions.

 Notable matches

-Round 4, 1997

 The build up to the inaugural Showdown was described by Malcolm Blight as being akin to a Grand Final.
 Having won their first match in the AFL against Geelong the week before, a pumped up Port jumped the Crows in the first half and managed to hold on in the final quarter as the Crows mounted a comeback.
 Port Adelaide eventually defeated Adelaide by 11 points.
 The game notably also featured a fight between Port's Scott Cummings and Adelaide's Rod Jameson.

 The battle of Adelaide has been fought and won.
 They brought with them a mountain of tradition, there's no denying that.
 A bonafide club, as distinct from the other.
 A club forged over many years.
 What an impact.
 There are a few chameleons in the crowd.
 I think a few changed during the course of the game.
 They found their roots.